-“R” Is for Reading Software for Kids
+“R” Is for Reading Programs for Kids

 Reading doesn’t come naturally to all kids, and if your child has ADHD, then there’s a chance she might be struggling.
 Check out these six programs designed to help boost reading performance while also having a bit of fun.